wix-incubator/wix-code-docs/wix-business-tools-v2/wix-business-tools-v2/guides/EDM-intro.md

 ## Terminology

-+ **Business Schedule:** Describes the location's regular and exceptional opening hours.
++ **Business schedule:** Describes the location's regular and exceptional opening hours.
 + **Period:** Recurring, weekly opening hours of the location.
-+ **Special Hour Period:** Exception to the location's regular hours.
-The location can be either open or closed during the Special Hour Period.
++ **Special hour period:** Exception to the location's regular hours.
+The location can be either open or closed during the special hour period.
-+ **Default Location:** Location reflected in the site properties.
++ **Default location:** Location reflected in the site properties.
 This location is used on invoices.